 Prada.
 The Italian luxury fashion house has transformed another Athenian neoclassical building on Voukourestiou street into a multi-level sanctuary of Italian creativity with glossy floors, mirrored staircases, and comfy lounge areas.
 Representative pieces from the latest collections – especially bags and shoes – are waiting for you to try in this ultra-modern universe of finesse and eclecticism.

 Tod’s.
-Home to the most coveted driving shoes – loafers with rubber Gommino pebbled soles – this Italian luxury brand maintains a classic and straightforward boutique near Prada on Voukourestiou street.
+Home to the most coveted driving shoes – loafers with rubber Gommino pebbled soles – this Italian luxury brand relocated its retail spot in Summer 2021 to a new modern, clean-aesthetics boutique on Panepistimiou street, near Syntagma.
 There, you can find signature finest-quality leather products, including shoes and handbags for men and women.

 Dior.
 The legendary Parisian fashion house’s multi-level boutique on Voukourestiou street exudes elegance and femininity.
 With exemplary service and a great selection of ‘it’ items from the latest collections (ready-to-wear, leather products, and accessories), it serves as a meeting point for a discerning clientele of cosmopolitan identity.
 Handbags, shoes, jewelry, sunglasses, and more, make this place look like a fashion candy store!
 Window displays are often exceptionally creative, following, of course, the seasonal guidelines and core aesthetics of the brand.
-Dior loves Greece, and this summer is also opening two pop-up stores on the island of Mykonos!
+Dior loves Greece, and in summer 2021, had two pop-up stores in Mykonos!

 Ermenegildo Zegna.
 One of the most renowned luxury menswear Italian brands, founded in 1910 in Piedmont, also has a sizeable no-frills boutique on the pedestrian part of Voukourestiou street.
 The latest collections, from perfumes and shirts to tuxedos and black-tie accessories, are available.